GST, Taxes & Levies

 Regulations that govern business income can sometimes be difficult to understand, however, it is essential that you fulfil your tax obligations, as required by law.

-A basic understanding of New Zealand tax law is knowledge worth seeking as there are many pieces of the puzzle to be considered when organising any event on a commercial scale.
-It is highly recommended to consult with a tax and financial advisor to ensure that you haven’t missed any key elements of your tax obligations within your event’s business activities.
+A basic understanding of New Zealand tax law is important when organising any event on a commercial scale.
+There are many pieces of the puzzle to consider so it is a good idea to consult with a tax and financial advisor to ensure you haven’t missed any of your tax obligations.

 Tips:

-• You are required to register for GST if your taxable business activities are likely to generate revenue of $60,000 or more per annum.
+• You are required to register for GST if your taxable activities are likely to generate revenue of $60,000 or more per annum or you carry out taxable activities and add GST to the price of the goods or services you sell.

 • You can choose to become GST registered even if your revenue is not likely to be more than $60,000 per annum, and your obligations will be the same in this case.

-• Learn more about GST Registration and Tax obligations here: Registering for GST (ird.govt.nz)
+• Learn more about GST registration and tax obligations: Registering for GST (ird.govt.nz).

-• If you are registered for GST, you will need to charge GST on any goods or services that you provide such as:
+• If you are registered for GST, you will need to charge GST on any goods or services you provide, such as:

-• You can claim GST on any expenses that are incurred through the execution of your taxable activities.
+• You can claim GST on any expenses incurred through the execution of your taxable activities.
 For event organisers, this might include:

 • You will need to keep records of the GST collected and claimed, and file returns either monthly, two-monthly or six-monthly, depending on your revenue levels and other factors.
-Learn more about this here: Which GST accounting basis and filing frequency should I use? (ird.govt.nz)
+Learn more about GST claiming and filing: Which GST accounting basis and filing frequency should I use? (ird.govt.nz).

 • You must then pay the balance of your GST charges and claims to the IRD at each filing date.